 Of course, Tollymore Forest Park was also a Game of Thrones filming location.
 A number of wooded forest scenes were filmed here, as follows.

-At the very start of the episode, a band of Night’s Watch patrolmen find a large number of dismembered wildlings in the Haunted Forest, after which they encounter the first White Walkers, the shows main antagonists.
+At the very start of the episode, a band of Night’s Watch patrolmen find a number of dismembered wildlings in the Haunted Forest, after which they encounter the first White Walkers, the show’s main antagonists.
 This “Wildling Pit” was filmed in the forest near Parnell’s Bridge in the park.
+The scenes were actually filmed in summer, and large amounts of fake snow were required to create the frozen winter look.

-Later on in the episode, when the Stark family are returning from executing Will (poor guy survived a White Walker encounter, but not Ned Stark!), they come across a dead direwolf which has recently given birth to a litter of pups.
+Later on in the same episode, when the Stark family are returning from executing Will (poor guy survived a White Walker encounter, but not Ned Stark), they come across a dead direwolf which has recently given birth to a litter of pups.
 These direwolves were given to the Stark children, and became regular characters on the show.
-This film was shot near Altavaddy Bridge in the park.
+This scene was shot along the Shimna River inside Tollymore Forest Park, near Altavaddy Bridge.

-In the second episode of Season one, Jon and Tyrion travel from Winterfell to the Wall.
+In the second episode of Season 1, Jon and Tyrion travel from Winterfell to the Wall.
 During this journey they break to make camp and have a lengthy chat.
 This takes place in, you guessed it, Tollymore Forest Park, and was filmed very close to the Wildling Pit filming location.

 To visit all these filming locations will require a round trip walk of around 2 miles in the forest park from the car park.
 You can see a map of the trails in Tollymore Forest park here.